rdebusscher/pragmatic-microservices-lab/javaee-microservices/ReadMe.md

 routing by Cargo Tracker.
 * In this demo both Cargo Tracker and Path Finder run on the same GlassFish instance.
 If you want you can run the two wars on two different servers.
-Just make the appropriate changes in [ejb-jar.xml for Cargo Tracker] (cargo-tracker/src/main/webapp/WEB-INF/ejb-jar.xml) to point it to the location of the Path Finder service.
+Just make the appropriate changes in [ejb-jar.xml for Cargo Tracker](cargo-tracker/src/main/webapp/WEB-INF/ejb-jar.xml) to point it to the location of the Path Finder service.
 Most servers will also allow you to change the JNDI entry value at runtime through GUI administrative tools without any changes to the war.
 You can also use load balancers and DNS with the two applications if